ConceptaNjolima/MyTNTResources/Reference/Interviewing/InterviewQuestions.md

 4. How would you optimize serving time at an ice cream shop?
 5. Tell me how an email is sent from Outlook to Gmail.
 6. What happens when you navigate to a website?
+7. How would you design a microwave for the visually impaired?
+8. What things should you consider when building a new feature?
+9. What's your favorite Microsoft product and why?
+How would you improve that product?
+10. Design a remote with two buttons that has over 100 functions.
+11. Tell me about software in a self-driving car.